If you want to take a weekend trip in California, this guide includes more than five dozen places you can go for a quick

-Crescent City is on the northern California coast, just off US Hwy 101 and only 20 miles from the California state line.
+Crescent City is on the northern California coast, just off US Hwy 101 and only 20 miles from the California-Oregon state line.

 Crescent City is popular for the nearby redwood forests, whale watching and hunting agate rocks on the beach.

 Death Valley - Disneyland - Eureka - Gold Country

-In Death Valley, the earth sheds its mantle of green and gives way to fantastic geologic formations with fanciful names like Devil's Golf Course and Badwater.
+In Death Valley, the earth sheds its mantle of green and gives way to fantastic geologic formations with fanciful names like Devil's Golf Course and Badwater Basin.
 It's the lowest (and hottest) place in the United States, yet its historic National Park lodge, the Inn at Death Valley (formerly the Furnace Creek Inn) offers pamper-me luxury and finer service than you might expect in the middle of the desert.